lilyiscoding/lilyiscoding/README.md

 ⚡ My bio!

-- 📈 My first degree was a BA in Public Health at the University of Washington
+- 📈 I have a  BA in Public Health at the University of Washington - Seattle

 - 👩🏻‍💻 I'm currently learning how to program!